 In November 2010, al Qaeda announced that it had launched "Operation Hemorrhage," an initiative whose goal was to target the West not with spectacular attacks like 9/11, but rather "with smaller but more frequent operations ... what some may refer to as the strategy of a thousand cuts."
 "The aim," said al Qaeda, "is to bleed the enemy to death."
 This announcement came in the aftermath of an October 2010 mission where al Qaeda operatives had planted printer bombs aboard two cargo flights at a cost of only $4,200.
 That plot, which failed when the explosives-laced printer cartridges were discovered before detonating by authories in Britain and Dubai, was not meant to kill more than the pilot and co-pilot of each plane.
 The larger goal, however, was to force the U.S. government to spend billions of dollars on preventive security screening measures thereafter.

 Late on the night of May 1, 2011, forty U.S. Navy SEALS raided the Pakistani home which had been determined to be the hiding place of Osama bin Laden.
-They found bin Laden therein and fatally shot him in the face and the heart.
+They found bin Laden therein and fatally shot him.

 On June 16, 2011 -- a few weeks after the death of bin Laden -- al Qaeda announced that Ayman al-Zawahiri would be its new leader.
 The organization released a statement that said: “As the best form of gratitude for the righteous martyr and for the life of the mujahid Sheikh Osama bin Laden is to continue on the path of jihad . . . the General Command of Qaeda . . . announces that Sheikh Dr. Abu Muhammad Ayman al-Zawahiri . . . has assumed the responsibility of the leadership the group.”